DEGUIDER/dart-ql/README.md

 🧱 If you make any change to the operations  (querries, mutations, subscriptions) or merge two .gql files together inside the documents folder, the next time you run dart-ql it will not remove them or change them back, it will remember those changes.

+🚨 this package's main purpose is to save you time, however currently it will not fully setup your graphql project, you will still need to manually setup your GraphQLProvider, Client and link inside your flutter project.

 🧪 Requirements